-One of the Bay Area Transportation Authority’s top priorities is the safety and security of its riders and staff using public transportation during this coronavirus (COVID-19) health pandemic.
+The Bay Area Transportation Authority’s top priority is the safety and security of its riders and staff using public transportation during this coronavirus (COVID-19) health pandemic.
 BATA is in contact with public health and transportation authorities including the Grand Traverse County Health Department, Benzie-Leelanau District Health Department, the Michigan Department of Transportation and the Federal Transportation Administration.
 BATA is prepared and will continue to provide safe and reliable transportation during this time and is taking extra precautions to make sure its vehicles and facilities are cleaned and sanitized.

-Facial Covering Update - As a reminder BATA requires all riders to wear a facial covering or mask to use public transit unless medically unable to do so.
+Facial Covering: As a reminder BATA requires all riders to wear a facial covering or mask to use public transit unless medically unable to do so.
 Also, as a result of recent Executive Orders passengers are required to wear a mask while waiting outdoors to board public transit at bus stops, shelters and transit stations when other riders are present and 6 feet social distancing can’t be maintained.
-Riders who aren’t wearing a facial covering will be denied service and riders who fail to maintain their facial coverings while riding may be removed from the bus.
+Riders who aren’t wearing a facial covering will be denied service and riders who fail to keep their facial coverings on while riding may be removed from the bus.

 Click here to read BATA's Pandemic Preparedness Emergency Action Plan.

 BATA COVID-19 Update 12.06.20: BATA will make the following service changes starting Dec.
 7 due to COVID-19: